• Skip to primary navigation

 • Cook over a medium heat for 10 – 12 minutes

-• Add the Oreos to the melted mixture and stir through with a metal spoon.
+• Add the Oreos (aside from approximately ⅓ cup to decorate the top with later) to the melted mixture and stir through with a metal spoon.

-• Working quickly, pour the fudge into the prepared pan and place in the fridge for 4 hours (preferably overnight).
+• Working quickly, pour the fudge into the prepared pan.
+Sprinkle with the extra Oreos and place in the fridge for 8 hours (preferably overnight).

 • Remove fudge from the fridge and cut into small pieces.